 Where Exactly is Area Code 239 Located?

-Area code 239 is geographically situated on the southwestern coast of Florida, bordering the Gulf of Mexico.
-It encompasses two major counties: Collier County and the majority of Lee County, creating a hub of commerce, tourism, and retirement communities.
-You’ll find this area code is the prefix for landlines and mobile numbers throughout this specific region.
+Area code 239 is geographically situated on the southwestern coast of Florida, directly bordering the Gulf of Mexico.
+It completely encompasses two major counties: Collier County and the vast majority of Lee County.
+This strategic location forms a critical hub for commerce, tourism, and a significant concentration of retirement communities.
+You will find this area code serving as the primary prefix for both landline and mobile telephone numbers throughout this specific, vibrant region of the Sunshine State.
+The geographic boundaries are clearly defined, ensuring that calls originating from this dynamic part of Florida are readily identifiable by their 239 prefix, providing an immediate geographic context for residents and businesses.

 Key Cities and Communities in the 239 Area

-- Marco Island: A barrier island in Collier County, it is the largest in Florida’s Ten Thousand Islands area.
+- Marco Island: A picturesque barrier island situated in Collier County, it holds the distinction of being the largest island in Florida’s Ten Thousand Islands archipelago.
+Marco Island continues to be a highly sought-after vacation destination, celebrated for its natural beauty and resort amenities.

-- Estero: A rapidly growing village known for Florida Gulf Coast University and major retail centers.
+- Estero: A rapidly growing village recognized for housing Florida Gulf Coast University and several major open-air retail centers.
+Its strategic location at the crossroads of significant transportation routes fuels its ongoing economic and residential expansion.

 How Can You Identify a Call from Area Code 239?

-Distinguishing a legitimate call from a potential scam requires attention to context and a healthy dose of skepticism.
-While a 239 number could be from a hotel confirming your vacation reservation or a relative in Naples, it could also be a spoofed number used for fraudulent purposes.
-Scammers often use local area codes to create a false sense of familiarity.
+Distinguishing a legitimate call from a potential scam requires a combination of attentiveness to the call’s context and a healthy degree of skepticism.
+While a call from a 239 number could originate from a local hotel confirming your upcoming vacation reservation or a family member residing in Naples, it could also be a spoofed number utilized for fraudulent purposes.
+Scammers frequently employ local area codes, including 239, to create a deceptive sense of familiarity and trust.
+As of April 2026, these sophisticated tactics unfortunately remain prevalent in telemarketing and phishing attempts.

-Here’s a breakdown of common signs to help you assess an incoming call from the 239 area code:
+Here’s a breakdown of common indicators to help you assess the nature of an incoming call associated with the 239 area code:

 | Signs of a Legitimate Call | Red Flags of a Potential Scam |